Cradley Heath: Transport

 Cradley Heath railway station and the adjacent bus station form the Cradley Heath Interchange.
 The station is on the Birmingham to Worcester line, with regular services between the two.
 Bus services run to Birmingham, Dudley, Halesowen, the Merry Hill Shopping Centre, Walsall and West Bromwich.

 Sport

 The town was home to the Cradley Heath Heathens speedway team, which participated in British speedway from 1947 until 1995.
+The team was originally known as Cradley United and the Cradley Heath Cubs before the "Heathens" name became synonymous with the club.
 The club's heyday was in the 1980s when World Champion riders such as Erik Gundersen and Bruce Penhall were team members.
 The speedway track was in Dudley Wood, just north of the town.
 The stadium was closed and the land redeveloped for housing in the mid-1990s, but is remembered in the names Stadium Drive and Racemeadow Crescent.

 Parks and leisure facilities

 The main parkland is Haden Hill Park, the former home of the Haden family and now in the care of Sandwell MBC.
 Alongside Haden Hill House are Haden Hill Leisure Centre, housing a swimming pool and other facilities, and Old Hill Cricket Club.

 Bearmore Playing Field off Bearmore Road is laid out on the site of Bearmore Colliery.

 Codsall Coppice Local Nature Reserve between Codsall Road and Trejon Road comprises 5 acre of mature, mainly oak woodland.
 Mousesweet Brook Local Nature Reserve, which adjoins Saltwells Local Nature Reserve, consists of woodland, grassland and a pool.

 The Cradley Heath Liberal Club has substantial facilities on Upper High Street, just east of Four-Ways.
 The Regis Restaurant, Old Hill, was for many years a community hall but the future has been in doubt after Sandwell MBC found it uneconomic.

 Voices In Harmony, a local choir, originated in Cradley Heath as "Sandwell Community Choir" to perform Handel's The Messiah in October 1997 as part of the BT "Voices For Hospices" event.

 It is host to an annual festival over the last few years called Cradley Women Chainmakers' Festival.